brandonxiang/vue-community-ssr/README.md

-# vue-community-ssr
+# vue-leaflet-ssr
-A ssr example for vue-community
+A ssr example for vue-leaflet-mobile